VBayesLab/deepGLM/README.md

 Minh-Ngoc Tran (minh-ngoc.tran@sydney.edu.au)

 ## Usage
+Users can choose either Matlab, R or Python version to train and make prediction with deepGLM.
 ### MATLAB Version
 To use the Toolbox, add the folder called "deepGLM" (with Subfolders) to the MATLAB path.